Cornelius P. Cotter: Academia

 In 1952-1953, Cotter taught as an instructor at Columbia University.
 In 1953, he joined the faculty of Stanford University, where he became an associate professor in 1956.
 In 1963, he joined the faculty of Wichita State University as a department chair.
-He moved to the University of Wisconsin–Milwaukee in 1967, where he was department chair from 1969-1972 and associate dean for graduate research from 1973-1975.
+He moved to the University of Wisconsin–Milwaukee in 1967, where he was department chair from 1969 to 1972 and associate dean for graduate research from 1973 to 1975.
 He retired in 1989.

 He conducted research about American political parties and institutional change, including work (with John F. Bibby) on a National Science Foundation grant, "Party Transformation in the United States and the Institutional Party" (1978-1981).
 The research from this grant was written up in many articles and in a book, Party Organizations in American Politics (1984).

 In 1968, he published Jet Tanker Crash: Urban Response to Military Disaster, about the 1965 USAF KC-135 Wichita crash, which he witnessed.
 He followed up on the disaster by documenting the accident report and ensuing lawsuits.